First Team Staff & Key People

 Chief Operating Officer

-Prior to joining Norwich City as Director of Commercial, Ben was the Chief Commercial Officer at Charlton Athletic for 2 years having joined from Arsenal where he spent 8 years at The Emirates Stadium in a similar commercial capacity.
+Ben joined Norwich City Football Club as Director of Commercial in November 2014.
+Previously Chief Commercial Officer at Charlton Athletic, Ben joined The Addicks from Arsenal where he spent 8 years at The Emirates Stadium in a similar commercial capacity and was at the forefront of the move from Highbury to the Emirates Stadium.

 Business and Project Director